 "A Jewish boy would serve the Prophet and he fell sick, so the Prophet said, 'Let us go and visit him.'
-They went to visit him, and found his father sitting by his head, and the Messenger of God said, 'Proclaim that there is no true god worthy of being worshipped except Allah alone and I will intercede on your behalf on account of it on the Day of Resurrection.'The boy looked at his father, and the father said, 'Obey Abul-Qasim!(1)' So the boy testified, 'There is no true god worthy of being worshipped except Allah alone and Muhammad a is the last Messenger.'The Messenger of God said, 'All praise is due to God.
-Who saved him from the Fire of Hell."
-(Ibn Hibban) (1) A nick-name of the Prophet .....
+They went to visit him, and found his father sitting by his head, and the Messenger of God said, 'Proclaim that there is no true god worthy of being worshipped except Allah alone and I will intercede on your behalf on account of it on the Day of Resurrection.'
+The boy looked at his father, and the father said, 'Obey Abul-Qasim!(1)' So the boy testified, 'There is no true god worthy of being worshipped except Allah alone and Muhammad is the last Messenger.'
+The Messenger of God said, 'All praise is due to God, Who saved him from the Fire of Hell."
+(Ibn Hibban) He was grateful for people's goodness towards him, and would reward that generously:

-The Messenger of Allah wwould accept gifts, and reward generously on account of that.
+The Messenger of Allah We would accept gifts, and reward generously on account of that.